Skip to main content

 Co-design workshops

-As part of the development of our SDE we have run three workshops with members of our Community of Practice.
+As part of the development of our SDE we hold regular workshops with members of our Community of Practice.
+Here are details of our TVS SDE coproduction approach and plan alongside our most recent Coproduction workshop report.

 Our first workshop in March 2023 explored important topics that we need to understand to help design the data access process for our local SDE, the following questions were discussed: